November 15, 2016 CORRECTED

 DENVER - An U.S. Department of Labor's Occupational Safety and Health Administration investigation found a Denver company violated federal law when it terminated an employee for insubordination after the worker reported safety concerns about a product being manufactured by the company.

 OSHA has ordered TruBlue, LLC - doing business as Head Rush Technologies - to pay the former employee more than $125,000 in back wages and damages, and take other corrective actions.
-The Boulder-based company retaliated against the employee in violation of the Consumer Product Safety Improvement Act after the worker suggested to the company's chief executive officer that more safety research be conducted on zip-line equipment.
-Head Rush develops and manufactures products used for climbing, zip-line, free-fall and other recreational activities.
+The Boulder-based company retaliated against the employee in violation of the Consumer Product Safety Improvement Act after the worker suggested to the company's chief executive officer that more safety research be conducted on the Flightline Free Fall Ride.
+Head Rush develops and manufactures products used for free-fall, climbing, zip-line, and other recreational activities.

 "An employee should feel and be free to exercise their rights under the law - especially when it comes to safety -without fear of retaliation by their employer," said Gregory Baxter, regional OSHA administrator in Denver.
 "Our investigation and action on behalf of this worker underscores the agency's commitment to take vigorous action to protect workers' rights at Head Rush and elsewhere."